XiananLi/NWfinalProject/README.md

 # NWfinalProject
 Download Python man in the middle;

-Modify the midm: change any web pages arbitrary things like change the word, change url, string to another string
+Modify the mitm: change any web pages arbitrary things like change the word, change url, string to another string